Radiologic Technology Education

 How long will it take to complete my training to become a Radiologic Technologist?

 Most community colleges have two-year programs, which require full-time day attendance.
 Some colleges have three-year part-time evening programs.
 Also, there are four-year Bachelor of Science programs.
-The Institute for Health Professions (IHP) offers a 17-month post-baccalaureate program.
-All programs require students to complete the required competencies established by the ARRT guidelines.

 What is the ARRT?